 Wu et al (2016) Human genome-wide RNAi screen reveals host factors required for enterovirus 71 replication Nature Communications 7 13150 PMID: 27748395

 Bill et al (2015) ANO1 interacts with EGFR and correlates with sensitivity to EGFR-targeting therapy in head and neck cancer.
 BMB Rep 6 9173 PMID: 25823819

 Do you know of a great paper that uses Z-DEVD-FMK from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.